-For 2022, 13 committee meetings were scheduled, 5 of which have already been held with all Committee members present.
-Meetings held during 2022 averaged approximately 3 hours.
-At the invitation of the Control, Risks and Sustainability Committee, the Executive Director in charge of the Internal Control and Risk Management System, the Chief Financial Officer, the Control and Planning Manager, the Risk Manager, the Group Head of Administration and Accounts, the Investor Relator, the Chief Sustainability

-Officer, the Internal Audit Manager, the Supervisory Board, the Executive Officer for Financial Reporting and the Independent Audit Firm attended the meeting.
+For 2023, 7 committee meetings are scheduled, four of which have already been held with all Committee members present and an average duration of approx. 3 hours and 18 minutes.
+At the invitation of the Control, Risks and Sustainability Committee, the Executive Director in charge of the Internal Control and Risk Management System, the Chief Financial Officer and Executive Officer for Financial Reporting, the Risk Manager, the Group Head of Administration and Accounts, the Group Investor Relations and Sustainability Officer, the Finance Manager, the IT Manager, the Internal Audit Manager, the Planning and Control Manager, the Supervisory Board, and the Independent Audit Firm attended the meeting.